gnmaxim/blockchain-certificate-issuer/README.md

 # blockchain-certificate-issuer
-Generic certificate issuing application, which saves them on the Ethereum Blockchain.
+Generic Proof of Concept certificate issuing application, which saves them on the Ethereum Blockchain.

 Fabric Pattern is used.
 A Issuer smartcontract maintains realesed certificates data.